JDawgtor/auto-hide-discord-channel-list/README.md

 # Auto Hide Discord Channel List
-A simple bit of CSS code that will hide the server list when the window is resized until hovered.
+A simple bit of CSS code that hides the channel list when the window is resized.
+The channel list will reappear when you hover your mouse over the server list.

 ## Preview
 ![discord-css-example](https://github.com/user-attachments/assets/0f9b2959-0639-450d-bff5-a74a50a4cab9)